Ada Deer: Political activity

-Deer has been involved in electoral politics since the 1970s.
-In both 1978 to 1982, Deer ran for Secretary of State of Wisconsin, losing both elections.
+Deer was involved in electoral politics beginning in the 1970s.
+In both 1978 and 1982, Deer ran for Secretary of State of Wisconsin, losing both elections.
 In 1984, Deer served as vice chair of Walter Mondale's 1984 presidential campaign.

-In 1992, she ran for a seat the U.S. House of Representatives, mounting a campaign in Wisconsin's 2nd congressional district.
+In 1992, she ran for a seat in the U.S. House of Representatives, mounting a campaign in Wisconsin's 2nd congressional district.
 She won the Democratic primary without "soft money" funding from political action committees.
 Following her primary win, a local newspaper ran a photo of Deer proudly holding a sign reading "Me Nominee" in a reference to her tribal membership.
 Ada Deer became the first Native American woman in Wisconsin that ran for U.S. Congress.
 However, she lost the general election to incumbent Scott Klug, a Republican.

-In 1993, Deer was appointed as assistant secretary of the U.S. Department of Interior of the Bureau of Indian Affairs.
+In 1993, Deer was appointed assistant secretary of the U.S. Department of Interior of the Bureau of Indian Affairs.
 While in office, she helped create a federal policy for more than 550 federally recognized tribes.
+When Republicans won a majority in the 1994 United States House of Representatives elections, Deer was successful in preserving federal funding for the Bureau of Indian Affairs, as part of their promised Contract with America proposing to decrease the size of the federal government.

 In 2020, Deer was a Joe Biden delegate at the 2020 Democratic National Convention (DNC).
 Deer endorsed State Treasurer Sarah Godlewski's campaign for Senate in the 2022 election.

 Educational career

-Deer has taught in the School of Social Work at the University of Wisconsin–Madison since 1977, currently holding the title of Distinguished Lecturer.
-Since 1999, she has been the director of the American Indian Studies Department at UW–Madison.
+Deer taught in the School of Social Work at the University of Wisconsin–Madison from 1977 until 1993, holding the title of Distinguished Lecturer.
+Beginning in 1977, she was also a lecturer in the American Indian Studies program and from 2000 to 2007 was the program's director.
 During her tenure, she co-founded Milwaukee's Indian Community School.
-She also created the first program at the University to provide social work training on Native American reservations.
-In addition, she is a fellow at the Harvard Institute of Politics at the John F. Kennedy School of Government.
+She also created the first program at the university to provide social work training on Native American reservations.
+In addition, she was a fellow at the Harvard Institute of Politics at the John F. Kennedy School of Government.